-Date of Change Description of Change Governance Unit 03-07-22 Initial Adoption Board of Trustees 06-15-23 Minor Grammatical Changes Board of Trustees
+Change Log Governance Unit: Board of Trustees

+Date Description of Change

+03-07-22 Initial Adoption

+06-15-23 Minor Grammatical Changes

+08-15-24 Board Reviewed, No Changes

-Policy Title: Delegation to the PresidentNumber: B2001Policy Type: Board - Delegation of AuthorityResponsible: PresidentRelated Policies: B2000, B2002, B2003, B3000, B3001, B3002, B3003, B3004, B3005, B3006, B3007, B3008, B3009, B3010, B3011, B3012, B3013Linked Procedures: NoneRelated Laws: 110 ILCS 805/ Illinois Public Community College ActRelated Standards: NoneHLC Criterion: 2C5
+Policy Title: Delegation to the President Number: B2001

+Related Policies: B2000, B2002, B2003, B3000, B3001, B3002, B3003, B3004, B3005, B3006,

+B3007, B3008, B3009, B3010, B3011, B3012, B3013

+HLC Criterion: 2C5

 The President is the Board's primary employee and official link to the administration and operation of the College.
-The Board will instruct the President through written Strategic Outcome policies and delegate to the President full authority to determine, implement and execute the operational activities to achieve the Strategic Outcomes subject to Executive Limitations.
+The Board will instruct the President through written Strategic Outcome policies and delegate to the President full authority to determine, implement, and execute the operational activities to achieve the Strategic Outcomes subject to Executive Limitations.
 Although the President may delegate operational activities to the College's employees, the President remains accountable to the Board for operational activities and outcomes.